 where~${\mathcal C}({\bf h}_k)$ denotes the practical constraints on the encoding~${\bf H}_k$.
 We would like to note that, although derived from an estimation-theoretic perspective, the CRB-based criterion quantifies the same objective of posterior uncertainty reduction as the mutual-information-based formulation.
-For convenience, this formulation is hereafter referred to as AIME-CRB.

 Under this formulation, the design of information-optimal encoding is unified as a constrained optimization problem driven by posterior PDF.
 Once a specific information criterion and the physical constraints on the encoding are specified, the structure of the optimal encoding follows directly from the solution of this optimization problem.
 Consequently, the AIME framework itself is not tied to a particular form of information measure or constraint, but provides a general principle for encoding design that can be instantiated under different system configurations.